 What's the difference between Swarovski crystals and rhinestones?

-One of the key differences between Swarovski crystals and common rhinestones is the superior manufacturing method, as well as the number of facets on a Swarovski crystal: Swarovski crystals are crafted with superior materials and made with carefully cut facets that produce a more brilliant shine than many other diamond simulants.
-Secondly, the precision cutting of Swarovski crystals creates a higher refractive index, making them sparkle much brighter than plastic or acrylic rhinestones.
+One of the key differences between Swarovski crystals and common rhinestones is the superior manufacturing method, as well as the number of facets on a Swarovski crystal.
+Swarovski crystals are crafted with superior materials and made with carefully cut facets that produce a more brilliant shine than many other diamond simulants.
+The precision cutting of Swarovski crystals also creates a higher refractive index, making them sparkle much brighter than plastic or acrylic rhinestones.

-In addition to this, Swarovski crystals are much more durable and resistant to scratching, which makes them a better choice for luxury jewellery; inauthentic rhinestones fade and scratch easily, and aren't designed for long-term pieces.
-Even while other glass-cutting brands do offer high-quality rhinestones, Swarovski crystals are world-leading when it comes to colour variety, sparkle, range and colour consistency.
+Swarovski crystals are also much more durable and resistant to scratching, which makes them a better choice for luxury jewellery.
+Inauthentic rhinestones fade and scratch easily and are not designed for long-term pieces.
+Even where other glass-cutting brands offer high-quality rhinestones, Swarovski crystals are world-leading when it comes to colour variety, sparkle, range and colour consistency.

-There are also some key differences when it comes to how crystals and rhinestones are applied to clothing and other materials; Swarovski offers two different types of flatback crystals for manufacturers: Swarovski flatback rhinestones crystals (Non Hotfix), as well as Hotfix flatback crystals that come with a heat-sensitive glue that has been pre-applied to the underside.
+There are also some key differences when it comes to how crystals and rhinestones are applied to clothing and other materials.
+Swarovski offers two different types of flatback crystals for manufacturers: Swarovski flatback rhinestones (non-hotfix), as well as hotfix flatback crystals that come with a heat-sensitive glue pre-applied to the underside.

-The Hotfix glue used by Swarovski is highly adhesive, meaning that the crystals can stay in place even after years of wear - consider Marilyn Monroe’s iconic dress from 1962!
-Non-branded rhinestones, on the other hand, are often applied to clothing and jewellery items using weaker glue, and are more prone to becoming dislodged and falling off.
+The hotfix glue used by Swarovski is highly adhesive, meaning the crystals can stay in place even after years of wear, as seen in Marilyn Monroe's iconic dress from 1962.
+Non-branded rhinestones, on the other hand, are often applied to clothing and jewellery items using weaker glue and are more prone to becoming dislodged and falling off.

 How to tell the difference between Swarovski crystals and rhinestones

-So if you’ve recently bought a piece of vintage jewellery (or even a crystal-embellished top) and want to know if you’re in possession of an authentic Swarovski piece, how can you tell?
-Here are some things to look out for:
+So if you have recently bought a piece of vintage jewellery (or even a crystal-embellished top) and want to know if you are in possession of an authentic Swarovski piece, how can you tell?
+Here are some things to look out for.

 Precision cutting